 Mitigation or Just Unplug?

 IoT devices and products aren’t going anywhere anytime soon.
-The availability of products has exploded in recent years and its projected to increase.
+The availability of products has exploded in recent years and it’s projected to increase.
 To be honest, not all of it is bad.
 In fact, there are plans to use IoT devices to help improve life and respond to disasters quicker.
 However, the concern of using something that may not be storing your PII safely is something that weighs heavily on the mind of those who are cybersecurity conscious.

 So, what’s the answer?
 A security researcher at the University of Pennsylvania says to weigh your risks, “a simple rule of thumb here could be to visualize the best case, average case, and worst-case scenarios.
 See how each of those affects you and make a call on whether you are equipped to deal with the fall out, and whether the tradeoffs are worth the convenience.”